 Weekly rides begin in late April and end in late September.
-Rides are two hours long with five to 10 riders per level.
+Rides are about two hours long with five to 10 riders per group.

 Albion Hills Conservation Area.
 Elmview parking lot.

 Wednesday: Levels 2 through 6 - unless otherwise noted on the calendar.
 Depart 6:30 pm sharp.
 Pre-ride announcements and safety briefings start at 6:25.

 See the calendar for the ride location as they change week-to-week.

 Inglewood : Meet at Inglewood Community Centre on McLaughlin Road north of Olde Base Line.
 Map